 Furthermore, the Armenian people are quite unique.
 They are nothing like any of their neighbours (Turkey, Georgia, Azerbaijan and Iran) and not really European either.
-They are also a very good looking race, especially the women!
+They are also a very good looking race, especially women!

-I guess they are one of the oldest and purest race of people around?
-In Yerevan we will get away from churches for a bit, enjoy the cafe culture and also visit the Genocide Museum to learn about the more recent history of the country and the reason so many Armenians now live overseas.
+I guess they are one of the oldest and purest races of people around?
+In Yerevan, we will get away from churches for a bit, enjoy the cafe culture and also visit the Genocide Museum to learn about the more recent history of the country and the reason so many Armenians now live overseas.
 Did you know there are approximately 10 million Armenians worldwide with just 3 million of them actually living in the country.
 The biggest diasporas in the world are Chinese and Indian but neither get close to exceeding the population in their respective countries.
 To put it into perspective, the Armenian overseas population can be compared with the Jewish diaspora whereby approximately 6 million Jews live in Israel compared with over 7 million worldwide.

 Us with the Father of Odzun monastery at Ardvi monastery in the Debed Canyon